 - Tuition is subject to change at any time.
 This is an estimate based on averages.

-Additional tuition and fee information is available at the Student Billing Office Website.
+Additional tuition and fee information is available on the Student Accounts Office website.